|Best overall||Pioneer DJ HDJ-X10||SEE IT||

 - Frequency Response: 20Hz-20kHz

-- Accessories: Wireless transmitter with both Bluetooth 5.0 and W+ Link ultra-low latency wireless, USB-C charging cable, 60-inch coiled cable (extends to 126 inches), 1/4-inch stereo plug adapter (threaded), carrying pouch
+- Accessories: Bluetooth 5.0 headband that also supports a transmitter with W+ Link ultra-low latency wireless, USB-C charging cable, 60-inch coiled cable (extends to 126 inches), 1/4-inch stereo plug adapter (threaded), carrying pouch

 - Low 16ms latency time suitable for DJ performances